*This story talks about cancer and loss which some readers might find upsetting.

 I found myself unable to cope with the stress of the lockdowns, and I don’t think I had ever really processed the grief of my losses.

-But in December 2020, I decided I was going to complete Dry January® 2021.
+But in December 2020, I decided I was going to complete the Dry January® challenge 2021.
 After the first month of not drinking, I felt so much better that I decided to do another month, then another, and so on.
 I have not drank alcohol since then.

 Since 2020, my life has completely turned around.
 I lost some weight, which enabled me to exercise easier than before.
 My skin and hair are better, and my general health has improved significantly.
 I have learnt to paddleboard, been on a sea kayaking expedition, been solo camping, volunteered at festivals alone, travelled solo to Bali, completed some yoga teacher training, organised sober meetups - including climbing Snowdon, a zip-lining adventure, some nature walks, monthly brunch meetings for sober or sober curious people; and I have become an accredited sober coach.
 I volunteer in the sober community by hosting zoom calls and brunches, and I host women's circles.